dylanpieper/chatalot/README.md

 # ...
 ```

 A new experimental development feature implements LLM-as-a-judge into the chat turns to refine structured data extractions.
-Use the `judgements` parameter to set the number of iterations (warning: uses more tokens):
+Use the `judgements` parameter to set the number of iterations (warning: increases token use):

 ``` r
 result <- chat$batch(prompts, type_spec = type_sentiment, judgements = 1)